prolic/HumusAmqp/docs/articles/getting_started.rst

  * :ref:`connecting`.
 This guide explains how to connect to an RabbitMQ and how to integrate HumusAmqp into standalone and Web applications.
  * :ref:`queues`.
 This guide focuses on features that consumer applications use heavily.
  * :ref:`exchanges`.
 This guide focuses on features that producer applications use heavily.
  * :ref:`producers`.
-This guide focuses on Humus\Amqp\Producer's, a simple approach to send messages.
+This guide focuses on HumusAmqp Producer's, a simple approach to send messages.
  * :ref:`error_handling`.
 This guide explains how to handle protocol errors, network failures and other things that may go wrong in real world projects.